gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 | Load Burst Photo Preset | 0x06 0x40 0x04 0x00 0x01 0x00 0x02 |
 | Load Night Photo Preset | 0x06 0x40 0x04 0x00 0x01 0x00 0x03 |

+{% note %}
-{% note It is possible that the preset ID values will vary in future cameras.
+It is possible that the preset ID values will vary in future cameras.
 The only absolutely correct way to know the preset ID is to read them from the "Get Preset Status" protobuf command.
-A future lab will discuss protobuf commands. %}
+A future lab will discuss protobuf commands.
+{% endnote %}

 Now, let's write the bytes to the "Command Request" UUID to change the preset to Cinematic!